In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 Meanwhile, people fell ill with COVID-19.

-They include a 64-year-old man who worked at Columba Reach.
+They include a 64-year-old man who worked at Columbia Reach.
 He is hospitalized, and the doctors have taken him off a ventilator and expect him to die, according to his younger brother, who also works at the plant but walked off the job May 14.

 “It wasn’t a hard decision,” said the younger brother, who like some other workers quoted in this story asked not to be identified out of fear of losing their jobs.
 “I am not angry at the company, but I didn’t want this to happen to anyone else.”